mschout/spring-sliced-resources/README.md

 # Usage

 Add this library as a dependency to your application.
+I've published this to Maven Central so no special repositories needed or anything.

 For gradle: